1j01/pixelweaver/README.md

 Don't forget to put your name in the `@Author` line.
-You *could* leave mine and do a `+` if you *want*, based on how much you've changed it or whatever, ignoring helper functions because they're not important to the Art.
+You *could* leave mine and do a `+` if you *want*, based on how much you've changed it or whatever (ignoring helper functions because they're not important to the Art), but you don't have to.
-(I don't know, maybe the examples shouldn't have an `@Author`...)
+(Maybe the examples shouldn't *have* an `@Author`?)

-## Keyboard Shortcuts
+### Keyboard Shortcuts

 **Shortcut**|**Action**
 -----|-----